 Western Michigan University Homer Stryker M.D.
-School of Medicine seeks an exceptional educator and researcher to join the faculty of the department of Biomedical Informatics who will provide education to medical and graduate students and conduct collaborative research and scholarly activities in biomedical informatics.
+School of Medicine seeks an exceptional educator and researcher to join the faculty of the department of Biomedical Informatics who will provide clinical informatics training to medical students and clinical informatics fellows.
+The faculty member will also conduct collaborative research and scholarly activities in biomedical informatics.

 Reporting to the Chair of the Department of Biomedical Informatics, the faculty member will fill a wide variety of educational and research roles in the department.
-Candidates should have relevant training and experience across the range of domains from bioinformatics to genomics to population health, with special expertise in clinical informatics and the emerging field of health data science.
+Candidates should have relevant training and experience in biomedical informatics.
+Candidates who are physicians that hold board certification in clinical informatics are especially desirable.
 Candidates should demonstrate skills in and dedication to: improving patient care and building a learning health care system; faculty career development and the training of future scholars; securing external research funding in a collaborative research environment; the ability to foster a supportive, collaborative, creative, and innovative workplace; and a proven record of scholarship, leadership and management in a diverse and complex environment.
-The department will also play a central role in the development of a new practice-based research network for faculty across the medical school and the Kalamazoo area.
+The department will also play a central role in the development of a new clinical data warehouse and practice-based research network for faculty across the medical school and the Kalamazoo area.

-The medical school currently operates a 1-year certificate and 2-year Master’s degree program in clinical informatics with two faculty.
-Faculty provide instruction to medical students throughout the 4 years of their education.
-The new faculty member will assist the chair in growing the department to expand offerings to include graduate programs in health data science, a 5-year combined MD/MS in clinical informatics, and an expanded, integrated, intensive informatics track for medical students.
-Additionally, an ACGME-accredited fellowship leading to board certification in Clinical Informatics is planned with department and medical school faculty already in place.
+The faculty member will become active in the department’s efforts to establishing an ACGME-accredited, clinical informatics fellowship.
+Faculty will also provide instruction to medical students throughout the 4 years of their education.
+The new faculty member will assist the chair in growing the department to expand offerings to include graduate programs in health informatics and an expanded, integrated, intensive informatics track for medical students.

 This position includes a full-time faculty appointment.
 The medical school offers competitive compensation and comprehensive benefits.
 Academic rank and salary are commensurate with experience.